-The market for iron ore is hot with commodity sales price up almost 30% year to date outpacing even gold’s recent 20% rally to $1550 per ounce!
-Big mining companies focused solely on iron ore have seen a rally of investor support because of their low valuations, high earnings and large dividends whereas the share price of most juniors is just starting to move presenting a big opportunity for investors.
+The market for iron ore is strong with commodity sales price up roughly 30% over the last year.
+Big mining companies focused on iron ore have seen a rally of investor support because of their high earnings and large dividends whereas the share price of most juniors is just starting to move presenting a big opportunity for investors.

-This is why savvy investors should look at iron ore focused junior companies right now and in particular Black Iron Inc. (TSX: BKI; OTC: BKIRF; FRANKFURT: BIN) which is developing its Shymanivske iron ore project ranked by highly respected commodity analysis groups CRU and Wood MacKenzie as having the highest economic return and lowest cost undeveloped iron ore project globally.
+This is why investors should take a hard look at Black Iron Inc. (TSX: BKI; OTC: BKIRF; FRANKFURT: BIN) which is developing its Shymanivske iron ore project ranked by highly respected commodity analysis groups CRU and Wood MacKenzie as having the highest economic return and lowest cost undeveloped iron ore project globally.

-Black Iron Inc. (TSX: BKI; OTC: BKIRF; FRANKFURT: BIN) is a Canadian mining company advancing its 100% owned Shymanivske iron ore project located in Ukraine to production that has several things going for it:
+Black Iron Inc. (TSX: BKI; OTC: BKIRF; FRANKFURT: BIN) is advancing its 100% owned Shymanivske iron ore project located in Ukraine to production that has several things going for it:

 For large production rate mining projects, to cost effectively mine and process the ore, you need ready access to railway and a deep seaport to move the product to markets, a secure power source and a reliable skilled labor force.
 Being able to access all these at low cost makes or breaks the project!